MiaYum/Alzheimers_Disease_New_Hope/Proposal.md

 comparison of efficacy, side effects, and other critical metrics, empowering stakeholders with data-driven insights.

-# The planned analyses / visualizations / coding challenges

-In this project, we aim to comprehensively analyze the landscape of Alzheimer’s disease (AD) patients in the United States.
-Part 1 involves mapping the geographical distribution of AD patients across the country using R packages such as ggplot and leaflet.
-In Part 2, we will employ data manipulation and analysis tools like tidyverse, MASS, and various statistical methods including principal component analysis, cluster analysis, and regression modeling to identify key factors contributing to the disease’s onset, such as age, gender, and ethnicity.
-Finally, in Part 3, we will perform a comparative analysis of two recently released drugs targeting Alzheimer’s disease, utilizing visualization packages like ggplot2 and plotly to create informative charts and graphics that illustrate the effectiveness and specificity of these medications.

 # The planned data sources

 **Part I Geographical distribution of AD patients across the US**